abotkit/charlotte/README.md

 # charlotte
-charlotte acts as a layer between rasa and abotkit and allows abotkit to spwan and update bots based on rasa
+charlotte acts as a layer between rasa and abotkit and allows abotkit to spwan and update bots based on rasa.

 # Quickstart